WinVector/Examples/LogisticOmit/margin_recovery.md

 experimenter to be able to get an unbiased estimate of the coefficient for the explanatory variable available to them!

+### The Unobserved to Observed Linear Mapping

-To show this let’s build a linear operator that computes the margins the experimenters actually observe.
+Let’s build a linear operator that computes the margins the experimenters actually observe.

 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">